mku11/Best/README.md

 # Best
-Best is a Jest semi-compatible test runner for the browser.
+Best is a Jest semi-compatible test runner for the Browser.
-You can run your Jest test cases directly on the browser with UI parameters.
+You can run your Jest test cases directly on the web browser with optional UI parameters.
+Published under MIT License

 ## Features
 * Test Suites and Cases selection